cardano-foundation/CIPs/CIP-0021/README.md

 ### Transaction body

+#### Credentials

+Generally, HW wallets require that any key hash credential (and withdrawal address too) is given by the derivation path of the key (otherwise the user will not be aware that the key belongs to his wallet).
+This does not apply to Plutus transactions where HW wallets instead aim for maximum flexibility at the cost of users being potentially misled.
+(It is very hard to foresee how Plutus script authors would use various transaction elements and any restriction applied by HW wallets might break a use case which is otherwise perfectly sound and safe.)

+When signing a transaction, Ledger and Trezor use a _transaction signing mode_ that describes upfront what the intent is (the software wallet is responsible for choosing an appropriate mode).
+The transaction is then validated according to the mode.
+There are, in principle, four options:
+* _Stake pool registration transaction_.
+Stake pool registration certificates are signed on their own, the transaction should contain nothing that is not necessary.
+* _Ordinary transaction_.
+Credentials must be given as key paths.
+* _Multisig transaction_.
+Credentials must be script hashes; only [multisig keys](https://github.com/cardano-foundation/CIPs/blob/master/CIP-1854/README.md) are allowed.
+* _Plutus transaction_.
+The only mode that allows elements related to running Plutus scripts (script data hash etc.).
+No extra restrictions on transaction elements or their combinations.
+The drawback is that more is shown to the user (e.g. witnesses are not hidden as in ordinary transactions).
+Please only use this mode if no other mode is sufficient.

+This brief description does not aim to capture the full complexity of signing modes; always verify that transactions you aim to construct are supported by other tools you will rely on (hardware wallets, software wallets, command-line tools like [`cardano-hw-cli`](https://github.com/vacuumlabs/cardano-hw-cli) etc.).

 #### Multiassets

 Allowing duplicate `policy_id`s (or `asset_name`s) might lead to inconsistencies between what is displayed to the user and how nodes and other tools might interpret the duplicate keys, i.e. all policies (or asset names) would be shown to the user, but nodes and other tools might eventually interpret only a single one of them.